miguelrisero/betterpic-web-content/blog/how-to-take-a-professional-headshot-for-linkedin.md

 cover: /assets/blog/<blog>/cover.jpg
 ---
 ## Introduction
-The quality and outcome of your linkedin headshot photos can significantly change if you choose a skilled photographer.
+The quality and outcome of your LinkedIn headshot photos can significantly change if you choose a skilled photographer.
 Finding a headshot photographer with experience, talent, and style is important, especially for male models.

 To see their prior work and reviews, you can start by visiting their portfolio, website, or social media accounts.
 Additionally, you can enlist the help of other models who have previously collaborated with them, as well as your friends, coworkers, and acquaintances.